 SASA’s Board has twelve voting members, including the organization’s President, Vice President / President-Elect, and Secretary-Treasurer.
 Article V describes the possibility of having additional SASA members serving on the Board ex officio.
-Every two years SASA conducts an on-line election to choose nine of the Board’s voting members, who serve with the two appointed graduate student representatives and the immediate past president.
+Every two years SASA conducts an on-line election to choose eight of the Board’s voting members, who serve with the two appointed graduate student representatives, the immediate past president, and the Secretary-Treasurer.
 Each current SASA member is eligible to vote.

 Graduate student members are to serve staggered two-year terms: each autumn the President is to solicit recommendations for a graduate student whose term is to begin the following July 1.
 During November, having consulted with the other two officers and considered the distinct needs of students in M.A.-level and Ph.D.-level graduate programs, the President is to select a student to appoint.

-The biennial on-line election for nine Board members, including SASA’s three officers, is to occur during the 90 days following the end of each biennial SASA conference.
-In advance of each conference, the immediate past president is to chair a nominating committee that solicits nominations for each of these nine positions, and that committee is to compile a ballot in time to appear as an integral part of the conference’s program along with directions for participating in an election during the 90-day period following the end of the conference.
+The biennial on-line election for eight Board members, including SASA’s three officers, is to occur during the 90 days following the end of each biennial SASA conference.
+In advance of each conference, the Vice President / President-Elect is to chair a nominating committee that solicits nominations for each of these eight positions, and that committee is to compile a ballot in time to appear as an integral part of the conference’s program along with directions for participating in an election during the 90-day period following the end of the conference.
 Election for each position is by a simple majority of those voting, and the two-year term of office for each member is to begin on the following July 1.

 In the event a vacancy on the Board occurs less than six months before the next biennial conference, the President is to recommend a replacement and to call for a vote among the voting members of the Board.
 If less than three-fourths of those members vote to approve the replacement, the vacancy is then simply to be filled as part of the next on-line election.